codemonauts/wikiwatch/README.md

 ## Get Mastodon credentials
   * Choose a Mastodon instance (There are servers specifically for bots like e.g. botsin.space)
-  * Create an Account
+  * Create an account
   * Go to `<serveraddress>/settings/applications` and create a new application
   * Give it only the `write:statuses` scope
-  * Click you application to get client key, client secret and access token
+  * Click on your application to get the client key, client secret and access token
   * Add a `mastodon` section to your config file (check the example config)

 As soon as the bot finds a mastodon section in the config, it will start sending toots.